 Director/Designer/Technical Director, Professor Carroll College, M.F.A.
 Theatre Design, University of Washington 1995, B.A.
 Speech/Theatre Washington State University, 1978.

-Professor Driscoll has worked in all forms of theatre, including educational, professional and community theatre.
-He has acted, directed, lit, designed and built scenery for hundreds of productions.
+Professor Driscoll is best described as a Theatre Generalist.
+He has worked in all forms of theatre, including educational, professional and community theatre.
+He has acted, directed, lit, designed, built and painted scenery for hundreds of productions.
 He has also designed and supervised the renovations of the Waterbarn Studios, The Old North Gym into the Carroll College Theatre, the layout of the Merton Acting Studio and the Arthur Vining Davis Dance Studio.
-His on-stage work has included all of the performing arts from Rock Music to Grand Opera and Modern Dance to Ballet, but most of his focus is in Theatre.
+His backstage work has included all of the performing arts from Rock Music to Grand Opera and Modern Dance to Ballet, but most of his focus is in Theatre.
 He is a former member of IATSE Local #15 in Seattle, and maintains an active membership in the USITT- a professional organization for theatre technology.

 Courses Taught: Stagecraft I & II, Scenic Art, Stage and Sound, Scene Design, Lighting Design, Play Direction, Theatre History I & II, and Survey of Drama.

-Theatre Faculty & Costumer, Ms. Harper graduated Summa Cum Laude with a fine arts degree from Rocky Mountain College.
+Theatre Faculty - Acting & Costumer, Ms. Harper graduated Summa Cum Laude with a fine arts degree from Rocky Mountain College.
 She has acted with: the Royal Shakespeare Company with Leon Rubin, the LA Public Theatre, the Los Angeles Shakespeare Festival, and toured with Colorado Chautauqua, as well as performing off Broadway in New York in OUTSIDE THE WALL.
 She has extensive musical training with Dale Moffitt at SMU, Kiva Lawrence Voiceovers in LA, and Elizabeth Rowan from the MET.
 Nancy has been a guest soloist with the Helena Symphony for the last 10 years.
 She was a recording artist in Nashville, and has taught workshops in costuming and musical theatre at numerous theatres across the country such as Belmont University and Colorado Women’s College.
-She is proudest of the accomplishments of her daughter, Emily.

 Courses Taught: Intro to Acting, Costuming, Make-up.